xavierpok/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **MSS**: Main Success Scenario, assumes that nothing goes wrong in use cases
 * **Note**: A brief record attributed to a contact
+* **Person View Panel**: The right half of the GUI, used to view details of a contact
 * **Schedule**: A plan for carrying out a process.
 Each contact can only have maximum one schedule

 --------------------------------------------------------------------------------------------------------------------